christianrowlands/android-network-survey/README.md

 [IzzyOnDroid F-Droid](https://apt.izzysoft.de/fdroid/index/apk/com.craxiom.networksurvey)

+## gRPC Survey Record Streaming

+The Network Survey app supports streaming GSM, CDMA, UMTS, LTE, and 802.11 survey records to a gRPC server.
+More specifically, the [Network Survey Messaging](https://github.com/christianrowlands/network-survey-messaging) library can be used to stand up a gRPC server.
+From there it is up to the implementation to handle the incoming survey messages.

 ## MQTT Broker Survey Record Streaming

 Currently, GSM, CDMA, UMTS, LTE, and 802.11 survey records are sent to a connected MQTT broker.
 They